On Interval Decomposability of 2D Persistence Modules: Background

 We give the following definition of intervals in a quiver.

 \begin{definition}[Interval subquiver] Let $Q$ be a quiver.
 An {\em interval} of $Q$ is a convex and connected subquiver of $Q$. \end{definition}

-This definition is a generalization of the one \cite{botnan2016algebraic, dey2018computing} for commutative grids used in persistence theory.
+This definition is a generalization of the one \cite{botnan2016algebraic,dey2018computing} for commutative grids used in persistence theory.
 This in turn generalizes intervals of $\Af{n}$ in the usual sense: It is clear that an interval subquiver of $\Af{n}$ is a full subquiver containing all vertices $i$ for $b\leq i \leq d$, for some $b\leq d \in \mathbb{N}$.
-The interest in intervals comes mainly from the intuition about $\Af{n}$ in persistence theory: They form the building blocks of representations of $\Af{n}$, are simple to describe (parameters $b$ and $d$ only), and have a useful interpretation as the births and deaths of topological features.
+The interest in intervals comes mainly from the intuition about $\Af{n}$ in persistence theory: they form the building blocks of representations of $\Af{n}$, are simple to describe (parameters $b$ and $d$ only), and have a useful interpretation as the births and deaths of topological features.

 Throughout this work, we let $K$ be a field, and $Q$ a quiver.
-Paths in $Q$ are said to be {\em parallel} if there exist vertices $x$ and $y$ such that every source of them is $x$ and every target of them is $y$.
+Paths in $Q$ are said to be {\em parallel} if they have the same source and the same target.
 A {\em relation} is a $K$-linear combination of parallel paths of length at least 2.
-In what follows, we need the concept of bound quivers, which we denote by $(Q,R)$ for a quiver $Q$ with a set of relations $R$.
+In what follows, we need the concept of \emph{bound quivers}, which we denote by $(Q,R)$ for a quiver $Q$ with a set of relations $R$.
 First, we define the following special set of relations.

-\begin{definition}[Commutativity relations] Let $Q$ be a quiver.
-The set of full commutativity relations of $Q$ is
+\begin{definition}[Full commutativity relations] Let $Q$ be a quiver.
+The set of \emph{full commutativity relations} of $Q$ is

 \end{definition}

 Recall that a \emph{$K$-representation} of $Q$ is a family $V = (V(x), V({\alpha}))_{x\in Q_0, \alpha \in Q_1}$, where $V(x)$ is a $K$-vector space for each vertex $x$, and $V(\alpha):V(x)\rightarrow V(y)$ is a $K$-linear map for each arrow $\alpha:x\rightarrow y$.
 For example, the zero representation is $0=(0,0)_{x\in Q_0, \alpha \in Q_1}$.